h4ckyou/h4ckyou.github.io/_posts/2025-05-29-syscall-kit.md

 It's a good tool to learn syscall, isn't it?
 ```

-So we somehow need to leverage this emulator to trigger a syscall of our calling that would eventually spawn a shell.
+So we somehow need to leverage this emulator to trigger a syscall that would eventually spawn a shell.

+Looking at the setup, we can only control 3 argument of the `syscall` of our choosing.

+At the same time, it blocks so many syscalls that we could've easily used to gain a shell.

+I'm going to be using this linux kernel syscall table as a [reference](https://syscalls.mebeim.net/?table=x86/64/x64/latest)

+As of the latest kernel version (v6.17) there are **365 syscalls**.

+Does it mean we need to go through all the syscalls (354) not blocked by the emulator?

+Not necessarily...

+The approach I took was to actually parse all the syscalls based on the number of argument it takes.